 Last Chance Retirement Account Savings

 But what about you?
-Did you stick to the goal you set at the beginning of this year?
+Did you stick to the goal you set at the beginning of the year?
 Maybe today is the day to boost your contributions for the last couple of paychecks of the year.
-For 401k, 403b, TSP, and 457 plans, the contribution limit for 2023 is $22,500, but if you’re 50 or older, you can add an additional $7,500!
-You have breathing room to make your traditional and Roth IRA contributions for 2023 because those aren’t due until tax day in 2024.
-If you’re running a business and have 401k or SEP IRA employer contributions to make, you have until your business’ tax filing deadline to make those.
-It’s really those personal workplace contributions to address before the end of the year.
-So don’t delay.
-Go ahead and schedule a call with us if you want to talk through making any moves and you are unsure what’s best in your situation.
+For 401(k), 403(b), TSP, and 457 plans, there are annual contribution limits, and if you’re 50 or older, you can make additional catch-up contributions.
+You also have breathing room to make your traditional and Roth IRA contributions because those aren’t due until tax day.
+If you run a business and have 401(k) or SEP IRA employer contributions to make, you have until your business’s tax filing deadline to make those.
+Personal workplace contributions are often the ones to address before the end of the year, so don’t delay.
+Go ahead and schedule a call with us if you want to talk through making any moves, and you are unsure what’s best in your situation.

 What’s Your Next Savings Move?

-You also want to consider your 401k contributions for next year.
-Maybe you need to boost your contribution rate to reach the new 2024 limit of $23,000 ($30,500 for those over age 50), or maybe you’re not at a place where you can max out your 401k, but you have a raise coming, or you have a second income coming on line this year or are ready to tighten your budget belt, and you want to move up your contribution rate by a percentage or two.
-If you’re out of debt with an emergency fund, 15% of your total household income is the target rate to aim for.
-Over the length of your working life, this rate will set you up for solid years of living with little to no earned income starting in your 60s.
+You also want to consider your 401(k) contributions for next year.
+Maybe you need to boost your contribution rate to reach the new annual limit, or maybe you’re not in a place to max out your 401(k) yet, but you have a raise coming, a second income starting this year, or are ready to tighten your budget, and you want to increase your contribution rate by a percentage or two.
+If you’re out of debt with an emergency fund, 15% of your total household income is a strong target rate to aim for.
+Over the length of your working life, this rate can set you up for solid years of living with little to no earned income starting in your 60s.

 Is it Time to Rebalance?